balena-io/docs/pages/installing/gettingStarted-BBB.md

 After a short while you should see your device pop up in the dashboard.
 It will appear in a "configuring" state where it will say that it is flashing resin.io OS to the internal media.
 This step can take a little time, so perhaps go grab a cup of tea at this point.

 After the internal media has been flashed, your device will shut itself down.
 At this point you will see the device in a "post-provisioning" state.
-Before booting the device again, make sure to remove the SD card.
-You may then simply press the power button situated nearest to the ethernet port.
+Before booting the device again, make sure to **remove the SD card**.
+You may then simply press the power button situated nearest to the ethernet port or pull our and replug the power cable.

-In a minute or so you should have a happy Beaglebone device in the `Idle` state on your dashboard.
+Your device should now start booting from internal eMMC and in a minute or so you should have a happy Beaglebone device in the `Idle` state on your dashboard.
 From here on you can deploy code to your device with easy.

 __Note:__ If you have an HDMI screen attached, you should see `"Booted - Check your resin.io dashboard."` on the screen when the device boots.
 If instead you see rainbow colors or a blank screen, it could mean that the SD card was not burned correctly or is corrupted.
 Try [burning the SD card](http://localhost:3000/#/pages/installing/gettingStarted-BBB.md#burning-the-os-image-onto-the-sd-card) again.
 If the issue persists, click the little yellow ` ? ` on in the bottom right of the resin.io dashboard and speak to our support engineers.